rspec/rspec-rails/README.md

 Request specs default to residing in the `spec/requests`, `spec/api`, and `spec/integration` directories.
-Tagging any context with the metadata `:type => :request` treats it's examples as request specs.
+Tagging any context with the metadata `:type => :request` treats its examples as request specs.

 Request specs mix in behavior from [ActionDispatch::Integration::Runner](http://api.rubyonrails.org/classes/ActionDispatch/Integration/Runner.html),